 The bottom-line strategy of the executed email marketing campaign was “Personalization,” by speaking directly to the brand’s consumers, focusing on their unique characteristics, preferences, and behavior, implementing eCommerce email designs that adapt automatically to various screen sizes (mobile, desktop, etc.).

 Ultimately, the Lands’ End eCommerce platform managed to re-engage its inactive audience and saw a 17% increase in revenue.
-Its email campaigns achieved an average click-to-open rate more than double that of promotional messages, and a 5% increase in clicks.
+Its email campaigns achieved an average click-to-open rate of more than double that of promotional messages, and a 5% increase in clicks.

 So, how can you put this into action?